 We bet you have ever been into a McDonald’s.

-Don’t think about McDonald’s hamburgers when we are talking about their products.
-Think about the experience they sell; what do you feel when visiting a McDonald’s:
+Think about the experience they sell; what people feel when visiting a McDonald’s:

 - The children have a “Toy” when they order a Happy Meal.